 As before, eligibility for Disability Access Service is based upon a guest’s need, not diagnosis.
 Cast Members will not, and by law cannot, ask for proof of a disability.
 Rather, they will ask fairly open-ended and vague questions about the type of accommodations a guest needs based on the disability or condition.

 These Guest Relations Cast Members who issue the DAS are well-trained on this probably in equal parts because they are the creme-de-la-creme of Walt Disney World Cast Members, and because Disney wants to steer clear of ADA violations.

 When the inquiry is complete, the guest with the disability has their picture taken and the Disability Access Service is added to their My Disney Experience account, and it’s accessible via MagicBand or theme park tickets at kiosks outside attractions.
 All family members who will be experiencing attractions with the guest obtaining the DAS need to be present at Guest Relations to have their MagicBands scanned, too.

-After this is done, the DAS status is valid for 14 days (60 days for Annual Passholders) across all Walt Disney World parks.
+After this is done, the DAS status is valid for 60 days across all Walt Disney World parks.
 Waiting in line was the longest part of this, with the whole process from start to finish taking us less than 5 minutes after that.
 It was painless.